Install

 /opt/lme

-will be owned by root, all LME services will run and execute as unprivileged users.
+will be owned by root.
+All LME services will run and execute as unprivileged users.
 The active LME configuration is stored in/opt/lme/config

-.
-To access any file at/opt/lme/
+.- To access any file at

-you’ll need to make sure you’re in a root shell (e.g.sudo -i su
+, you’ll need to make sure you’re in a root shell (e.g.sudo -i su

 ) or you run whatever command you’re wanting to access in that directory as root (e.g.sudo ls /opt/lme/config

-)Other relevant directories are listed here:
+Other relevant directories are listed here:

 /root/.config/containers/containers.conf

-: LME will setup a custom podman configuration for secrets management via ansible vault./etc/lme
+: LME will setup a custom Podman configuration for secrets management via Ansible Vault/etc/lme

-: storage directory for the master password and user password vault/etc/lme/pass.sh
+: Storage directory for the master password and user password vault/etc/lme/pass.sh

 : the master password file/etc/containers/systemd

-: directory where LME installs its quadlet service files/etc/systemd/system
+: Directory where LME installs its quadlet service files/etc/systemd/system

-: directory where lme.service is installed
+: Directory where lme.service is installed

-The master password will be stored at
+The master password will be stored in

 /etc/lme/pass.sh

-For example, to stop all of LME:
+.To stop all of LME:

 sudo -i systemctl stop lme.service